 If you like crowded places, then you will probably enjoy the the E 33rd St / Trinity St neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.0% of neighborhoods in the U.S., with 20,445 people per square mile living here.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the E 33rd St / Trinity St neighborhood is one of the most walkable neighborhoods in America.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the E 33rd St / Trinity St neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the E 33rd St / Trinity St neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.1% of the households here have four, five, or more cars.
 That is more cars per household than in 96.2% of the neighborhoods in the nation.

 Did you know that the E 33rd St / Trinity St neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 93.6% of this neighborhood's residents have Mexican ancestry.